The Idolmaster Shiny Colors: Manga

 A four-panel manga series by Gimmy began serialization on the game's website and Twitter account in February 2018.
-It is published in print under the title The Idolmaster Shiny Colors: Shinymas Everyday!.
+It is published in print under the title The Idolmaster Shiny Colors: Shinymas Everyday!, with five tankōbon volumes released as of December 2025.

 A manga adaptation by Akira Shinozaki was serialized on Kadokawa Shoten's Comic Newtype website from July 23, 2019, to August 26, 2022.
 It has been collected into five tankōbon volumes, published from March 2020 to December 2022.

 A third manga series by Hiroki Ohara, titled The Idolmaster Shiny Colors: Coherent Light, began serialization on Comic Newtype on September 26, 2023, and focuses on the idol unit Straylight.
-As of March 2025, three tankōbon volumes have been released.
+As of December 2025, four tankōbon volumes have been released.

 The Idolmaster Shiny Colors: Jimuteki Shinography, a fourth series by Gūtarō Yorude that focuses on character Hazuki Nanakusa, began serialization on Shogakukan's Sunday Webry service on October 21, 2023.
 As of April 2025, three tankōbon volumes have been released.

 Anime

 An anime television series adaptation was announced on March 19, 2023.
 It is produced by Polygon Pictures and directed by Mankyū, with Yoichi Kato writing the scripts, and Takeshi Iwata serving as assistant director, as well as CG director along with Susumu Sugai.
 Ryōhei Fukushi is designing the characters for animation, and Yasuhiro Misawa is composing the music.
 The 12-episode series was screened in Japan in three parts; the first on October 27, 2023; the second on November 24, 2023; and the third on January 5, 2024.
 It later aired on TV Tokyo from April 6 to June 22, 2024.
 (Note: TV Tokyo lists the series premiere at 25:28 JST on April 5, 2024, which is effectively 1:28 a.m. on April 6.)
 The opening theme song is titled "Tsubasa Gravity" (ツバサグラビティ).

 A 12-episode second season was announced during "The Idolmaster Shiny Colors 6th Live Tour Come and Unite!
 Brilliant Bloom" concert on March 3, 2024.
-Like the first season, it was screened in Japan as three films which premiered on July 5, August 23, and September 20, 2024.
+Like the first season, it was screened in Japan as three films, which premiered on July 5, August 23, and September 20, 2024.
 It later aired on television from October 5 to December 21, 2024.
 (Note: TV Tokyo lists the season premiere at 25:23 JST on October 4, 2024, which is effectively 1:23 a.m. on October 5.)
 Takeshi Iwata co-directed the season along with Mankyū.
 The opening theme song is titled "Prism Flare" (プリズムフレア).
 Crunchyroll is streaming both seasons.
 Aniplus Asia aired the series in Southeast Asia as a simulcast.